amarpan/how-to-write-a-README/README.md

 |            | `\| Description \| Screenshot\|` |
 |            |`\|-------------\|-----------\|`|
 |            |`\|   caption   \|   image   \|`|
 | Note:      | Whatever is placed in between `<details></details> ` will be put into a closed drop-down menu.
-The title for this should be placed in between `<summary></summary>`
+The title for this should be placed in between `<summary></summary>`.
-| Note:      | To have a drop-down menu display by default without the user having to click it, add the word 'open' to the details tag
+| Note:      | To have a drop-down menu display by default without the user having to click it, add the word 'open' to the details tag.
 |            |Ex. `<details>`  -->  `<details open>`
 | Note:      |Images can also be resized with `<img src="" width="300" height="400">`